The Day of the Roses: Plot

 Part 1 starts with roses being dropped on the track to commemorate those lost then shifts to the aftermath of the wreck where first responders are arriving at the scene.
 Five months later, the coroner, Tom Weir, brings in Boris Osman, an engineer to help him investigate the crash and Weir begins to be pressured by the state-owned rail company to conclude his report quickly.
 After failing to access the damaged train, Osman thinks it's because the investigation will have to disclose why the tracks that caused the wreck, and the train itself, were in such bad shape.
-Osman thinks it was caused by the politicians in office allowing the rail system to deteriorate, and his investigations reveal that the overweight bridge was recently hit twice before.
+Osman thinks it was caused by the politicians in office (a confusing reference since the Wran Labor Government had taken office in May 1976, just 8 months prior to the accident, and the attempt by Liberal Opposition Leader Sir Eric Willis to blame the new government for the disaster lead directly to his own resignation) allowing the rail system to deteriorate, and his investigations reveal that the overweight bridge was recently hit twice before.
 Osman also learns this is the third time this locomotive went off the rails.
 Pressure begins to be brought on the coroner from Chief Stipendiary Magistrate Murray Farquhar to stop asking to look at the train, but he decides to use his authority to force the rail company to let Osman examine the locomotive.

 The inquest begins, with Osman recounting how the tragedy happened early on 18 January, alternating with flashbacks of the stories of some passengers who traveled on the ill-fated train, leading up to the depiction of the accident.
-The train was 3 minutes late at Parramatta and was riding faster than normal to make up time.
+The train was 3 minutes late at Parramatta and was claimed to be riding faster than normal to make up time (although as verified in the investigation it was in fact 2kmh under the track speed limit, and false and unjustifiable claims it was speeding did immense harm to the driver in his lifetime).
 Due to worn out track and worn out wheels on the locomotive, it jumps the rails and hits the struts of a bridge, causing it to subsequently collapse on the train.
 The community springs into action to aid the survivors, although the worst is also shown as looters steal from rescue vehicles too.
 Several of the rescuers testify at the inquest and recount their actions on the day of the accident.